Note: There is no cost to students for virtual proctoring in Global Campus courses through the Summer 2022 term.

 Students taking proctored exams with the virtual proctoring service are responsible for the following:

-- If you have a disability requiring exam accommodations, be sure that your paperwork is on file with the WSU Access Center and that the proctor has the exam disability accommodations you need.
-Learn more at Disability Accommodations.
+- If you have a disability requiring exam accommodations, be sure that your paperwork is on file with the WSU Access Center and that you review the For Students with Exam Accommodations section below.

 - Check your course More Information page to be sure you know what materials are allowed during the exam.
 Ensure you have all resources necessary for completing the exam.
 Do not bring items that are not permitted.